DONSA/AlfredGoogleTranslateWorkflow/README.md

 A workflow for Alfred 3 that implements translation from any language to any other language known to Google.

 ## How to install
-Download and double click the [workflow file](https://github.com/DONSA/AlfredGoogleTranslateWorkflow/releases) Say "yes" to import or update it into Alfred.
+Download and double click the [workflow file](https://github.com/DONSA/AlfredGoogleTranslateWorkflow/blob/master/Google%20Translate.alfredworkflow).
+Double click to import or update it into Alfred.
 Done!

 ## How to use
-Open Alfred and type "translate" (or "gt") followed by the shortcode for the target language like "en" (english), "de" (german) or "it" (italian).
+Use the **⇧ + ⌘ + i** shortcut or type "translate" (or "gt") followed by the shortcode for the target language like "en" (english), "de" (german) or "it" (italian).
 You can find a complete list at the end of this document.
-Alternatively you can use the **⇧ + ⌘ + i** shortcut.

 Since Version 3.0.0 there is a new target language format available.
 It is a simple comma separated list.
 In other words, if you want to translate to a specific combination of languages you can achieve that like this: